Gisaltamir/PythonProject/README.md

 There are two possible endings:

-* You **WIN** the game if you catch the criminals, i.e. you visited all the countries where Conta Mega Inc. dropped Ricina, before Conta Mega reaches their **10th** destination.
+* You **WIN** the game if you catch the criminals, i.e. you visited all the countries where ContaMega Inc. dropped Ricina, before ContaMega reaches their **10th** destination.
-* You **LOSE** the game if Conta Mega Inc. reaches their **10th** target country.
+* You **LOSE** the game if ContaMega Inc. reaches their **10th** target country.

 <br>

 Now it's your time to shine, detective!
-Enjoy the game and let use know what you think!
+Enjoy the game and let us know what you think!

 <br>